 German International School Boston

-German International School Boston (GISB) is a bilingual private school for students aged 3 to 12 years.
+German International School Boston (GISB) is a bilingual private school for students from age 3 to Grade 12.
 It is one of only seven German schools abroad in North America that meet the strict accreditation requirements of the Federal Republic of Germany.
 It follows the Thuringian curriculum and also adheres to the requirements of the Massachusetts curriculum.
 Therefore, students have the opportunity to receive both a High School Diploma and the German International Abitur at the end of their school careers.
 This gives them the opportunity to continue their education at both American and German universities.

 To learn more about the wide range of respected and competitive institutions all of the GISB Graduates have been accepted to, click here.